SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Method

 \subsection{Sequence Modelling as a Markov Decision Process}

-We consider a sequence model represented as a Markov decision process (MDP), defined by a tuple ($\mathcal{S}, \mathcal{A}, \mathcal{P}, r, \gamma)$. $\mathcal{S}, \mathcal{A}$ represent state and action spaces, $\mathcal{P}(s'|s, a)$ represents the dynamics, $r(s, a)$ represents the reward function, and $\gamma \in (0, 1)$ represents the discount factor.
-In our case, the state space \(\mathcal{S}\) is the set of all sequences (of all lengths) with elements in a finite set \(X\) (the vocabulary plus a \texttt{<begin-sentence>} token if not already present in the vocabulary).
-The set of actions \(\mathcal{A}\) is a finite set.
-For concreteness, we can assume that \(X \subseteq \mathcal{A} \) (i.e. we have an \texttt{insert-token} action for each token), as well as additional editing actions (\texttt{<backspace>}, etc).
-In our case, we will assume that the initial state is deterministically given by a special \texttt{<begin-sentence>} token, while the dynamics for an \texttt{insert-token} action in a state (sequence) \(s\) leads deterministically to the sequence \(s'\) consisting of \(s\) with the given token appended to the end.
+We consider a sequence modelling problem represented as a Markov decision process (MDP), defined by a tuple ($\mathcal{S}, \mathcal{A}, \mathcal{P}, r, \gamma)$, with state and action spaces $\mathcal{S}, \mathcal{A}$, dynamics $\mathcal{P}(s'|s, a)$, reward function $r(s, a)$, and discount factor $\gamma \in (0, 1)$.
+In our case, the state space \(\mathcal{S}\) is the set of all sequences (of all lengths) with elements in a finite set \(X\), the vocabulary.
+The action set \(\mathcal{A}\) is a finite set.
+For concreteness, we can assume that \(X \subseteq \mathcal{A} \) (i.e. we have an \texttt{insert-token} action for each token), as well as an additional backspace action \texttt{<bkspc>}.
+In our case, the initial state is given by a special \texttt{<bos>} token, while the dynamics for an \texttt{insert-token} action in a state (sequence) \(s\) leads deterministically to the sequence \(s'\) consisting of \(s\) with the given token appended.